Xarelto and Erectile Dysfunction: Personal Story

 Since the issues that arise from the use of Xarelto are much more complex than erectile dysfunction, PDE5 inhibitors like sildenafil (Viagra), tadalafil (Cialis) and the like are not likely to give anything more than an artificial erection which would not improve the quality of sensation.

 If we accept the conjecture that anhedonic symptoms are due to some sort of nerve damage (as posited by David Healy above regarding PSSD) then there is nothing available on the market.
-In a trial stem cells were used for erectile dysfunction which was the result of radical prostatectomy (interestingly, exclusion criteria for this study was treatment with anticoagulants and lack of sexual interest):
+In a trial stem cells were used for erectile dysfunction which was the result of radical prostatectomy (interestingly, exclusion criteria for this study was treatment with anticoagulants and lack of sexual interest).
+Another new option is the intracavernosal injection of platelet-rich plasma, as illustrated in a review of currently available modalities for erectile dysfunction.

 Drugs that may cause erectile dysfunction /sexual dysfunction